Code-Institute-Submissions/interactive-frontend-project-8/README.md

 # interactive-frontend-project
  ## Memory Tiles

  This is my Interactive Front-end Development project.
-I created a simple memory game which grows in complexity with each level.
+I created a simple memory game which was inspired by the popular game, Simon.

 ### Strategy